 Medication is often used in the treatment of depression.
 Some people do go on short-term medication therapy for depression and are slowly weaned off these medications as they learn more adaptive coping skills.
 Most others, however, will require medication maintenance to decrease the symptoms of depression and allow them to fully engage in their recovery.

 Individual therapy allows you the chance to work privately with a therapist who specializes in depression treatment.
 Our therapists will work with you to identify any negative thought patterns you may have and replace them with more appropriate ways of viewing the world.
 You’ll also focus upon solutions to the challenges depression has caused in your life.

 Group therapy is a very important part of care for people who are depressed as it allows you the much-needed social interaction and support by people who understand depression.
 Together, you’ll work toward growing, learning, and healing in our groups.
 We offer groups focusing upon coping skills, importance of medication, life skills, and recognizing and preventing depression relapse.

-Family therapy is vital to your recovery as your loved ones can provide the cornerstone for your support system once you leave our program.
+Family therapy is vital to your recovery as your loved ones can provide the cornerstone for your support system once you leave our treatment center.
 Your loved ones will continuously be involved in your care, and we’ll use family sessions to educate your loved ones about ways they can help in your recovery.
 We encourage your family to visit at least twice a week, however your loved ones can come every day if they choose.

-As Cedar Crest aims to treat the whole person, you’ll engage in experiential treatments that accompany our scientifically-validated therapeutic programs.
+As our depression treatment center aims to treat the whole person, you’ll engage in experiential treatments that accompany our scientifically-validated therapeutic treatment.
 These experiential treatments may include:

 - Swimming pool